Can You Get SSDI for Spinal AVM?

 Can You Get SSDI for Spinal AVM??

-TL;DR: Yes.
+Yes.
 A spinal arteriovenous malformation (AVM) is an abnormal tangle of blood vessels in or near the spinal cord that can cause progressive neurological damage.
 Whether treated or untreated, spinal AVMs frequently cause permanent weakness, sensory loss, and bladder dysfunction that prevent work.
+The SSA evaluates spinal AVMs under neurological listings (11.08 for spinal cord disorders) or criteria for other affected body systems.

 Spinal AVMs are not on the Compassionate Allowance list, though associated hemorrhage with severe deficits may be processed more quickly.